asm-products/firesize/addon-doc.md

 -----> Adding firesize to sharp-mountain-4005... done, v18 (free)
 ```

-Once FireSize has been added a `FIRESIZE_URL` setting will be available in the
+Once Firesize has been added a `FIRESIZE_URL` setting will be available in the
 app configuration and will contain the your unique firesize url used for image
 resizing.
 This can be confirmed using the `heroku config:get` command.